 The “I’m stuck with this drug” group:

 This group has felt relief with the medication, but are often desperately seeking other options to get off it.
 These are the folks that have heard about our nerve decompression procedures to reverse their nerve symptoms and want to learn more, or are interested in our non-drug technologies that can help their nerve issues.
-It’s a love-hate thing with Lyrica: the drug helps but they pay the price with the side effects.
+It’s a love-hate thing with Lyrica: the drug helps but they pay the price with the common side effects.

 The “Been there done that” group: